GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cost of adding a feature isn’t just the time it takes to code it.
-The cost also includes the addition of an obstacle to future expansion.
-The trick is to pick the features that don’t fight each other.
+> ### The ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code.
 >
-> ~ *John Carmack*
+> ~ *Robert C. Martin*

 ---
 ## 🏎 Quick Facts